 On the other hand, a poor metaphor immediately puts off an audience in more ways than one.
 You mystify, you might even annoy or offend.
 The worst is when only you can remotely see the applicability of the metaphor.
 There is no surer way to drive away the attention of your audience.

-You should therefore be extremely conservative when using metaphors.
+In light of these, you should therefore be extremely conservative with metaphors.
 Do not ever use a metaphor in a speech or presentation without first testing it on friends and acquaintances.
 Often, you’d be surprised you are the only one who understands or appreciates your metaphors, and only so because of your personal quirks.